well established and here for you

 Sean began playing viola at age 10, beginning his studies with Kathy Hershberger shortly after.
 Sean performed with the New World Youth Orchestras and the Honors Orchestra of America throughout high school and studied with Eva Lieberman until he went to Butler University.

-Sean studied Arts Administration at Butler University, graduating in 2015.
+Sean has an extensive educational background.
+He graduated from Butler University in 2015, studying Arts Administration.
 He was fortunate to study viola with Richard Clark and participate in many ballets, chamber performances, and operas throughout his studies.

 Although she began her musical studies on the violin, Grace began playing the cello at the age of nine under the instruction of Dona Vellek Klein.
 During her high school years, Grace performed with the New World Symphony Orchestras and studied with Ingrid Fischer-Bellman.
 In addition, she performed as a soloist at The Palladium in Carmel, Indiana.
 While at the Jacobs School of Music, Grace continued her training in the Starker method as she studied with Benjamin Karp and Adriana Contino.